MITRAL REGURGITATION OVERVIEW

 To repair or replace the valve, the heart must be stopped temporarily.
 While the heart is stopped, a heart-lung machine (cardiopulmonary bypass machine) functions like the heart and lungs, circulating blood and providing oxygen to the body.
 Fluids, nutrients, and medications may be added to the blood while it passes through the cardiopulmonary bypass machine.
 The procedure generally lasts between two and four hours.

 Valve repair — If the mitral valve can be repaired, this is generally preferred to mitral valve replacement.
-Advantages of repair include better ventricular function compared to valve replacement surgery.
+Advantages of repair include better left ventricular function compared to valve replacement surgery.
 In addition, people who have valve repair do not require lifelong treatment with an anticoagulant (blood thinner).

 During valve repair, the surgeon will reshape the valve to prevent or reduce the backwards flow of blood (figure 1).

 Valve replacement — If valve replacement is necessary, the replacement valve may be mechanical (made from metal) or bioprosthetic (made from biologic materials such as a pig valve).
-Mechanical valves have the disadvantage of requiring lifelong treatment with a medication to prevent blood clots (warfarin [Coumadin®]), while bioprosthetic valves have the disadvantage of potentially wearing out and requiring replacement earlier, particularly in people under age 65.
-People who are in atrial fibrillation often need lifelong anticoagulation, regardless of which valve type is used.
+Mechanical valves have the disadvantage of requiring lifelong treatment with a medication to prevent blood clots (warfarin [Coumadin]), while bioprosthetic valves have the disadvantage of potentially wearing out and requiring replacement earlier, particularly in people under age 65.
+People who are in atrial fibrillation (AF) generally need lifelong anticoagulation, regardless of which valve type is used.

 When deciding between a mechanical and bioprosthetic heart valve, it is important for you and your physician to consider the risks of warfarin therapy compared to the potential need for a repeat valve replacement.
 The use of warfarin is discussed in detail in a separate article.
 (See "Patient information: Warfarin (Coumadin) (Beyond the Basics)".)